AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Oni Fangs.*** *Melee Attack Roll:* +8 to hit, reach 5ft. *Hit:* 9 (1d8 + 4) Piercing damage.
 If the target of this attack is causing Hayato's Ego trait to be active, he has Advantage on Attack Rolls against them with this attack.

 ***As Above, So Below (1/Day).*** *Charisma Saving Throw:* DC 17, one target within 30 feet. *Failure:* The target gets thrown through Makoku.
-They take 8d10 Psychic damage and they have the Incapacitated condition until the end of Hayato's next turn, when they return to the space they previously occupied or the nearest unoccupied space.
+They take 8d10 Psychic damage and they have the Incapacitated Condition until the end of Hayato's next turn, when they return to the space they previously occupied or the nearest unoccupied space.

 ### Bonus Actions